Abner Haynes

-Abner Haynes (born September 19, 1937) is an American former professional football player who was a running back in the American Football League (AFL).
+Abner Haynes (September 19, 1937 – July 18, 2024) was an American professional football player who was a halfback and return specialist in the American Football League (AFL).
+He played college football for the North Texas State Eagles and was selected by the Oakland Raiders in the 1960 AFL draft.
+He was also chosen by the Pittsburgh Steelers in the fifth round of the 1960 NFL draft.

-Early years and integration of major college football in Texas
+Early life and integration

 Born in Denton, Texas, Haynes graduated from Lincoln High School in Dallas in 1956.
-He played college football at North Texas State College in Denton (now the University of North Texas) where he and his then teammate Leon King integrated college football in the state of Texas in 1957.
+He played college football at North Texas State College in Denton (now the University of North Texas), where he and teammate Leon King integrated college football in the state of Texas in 1957.

 Professional career

 Although selected in the fifth round (55th overall) of the 1960 NFL draft by the Pittsburgh Steelers, Haynes chose to play for the AFL's Dallas Texans, signing his contract with the team under the goal posts of Kidd Field after the 1959 Sun Bowl.
 Haynes led the AFL in rushing attempts, yards, and TDs in its first year.
 Haynes' father, a minister, advised that the young man play in the AFL after coach Buddy Parker and quarterback Bobby Layne of the Steelers made a drunken visit to Haynes' house.

 Haynes helped popularize the AFL in 1960, when he was the fledgling league's first Player of the Year, and its first Rookie of the Year.
 He captured the AFL's first rushing crown with 875 yards, and also led the Texans in receiving, punt returns, and kickoff returns.
 Haynes spent three years in Dallas and two with same franchise when it became the Kansas City Chiefs in 1963.
 The Chiefs and the North Texas Eagles both retired his number 28 in honor of his many achievements.

 "He was a franchise player before they talked about franchise players", praised Stram.
 "He did it all – rushing, receiving, kickoff returns, punt returns.
 He gave us the dimension we needed to be a good team in Dallas."
 The 6 ft, 190 lb Haynes, who had great speed and dazzling moves in the open field, was regularly among the AFL's top 10 rushers (3rd all-time), and set AFL records with 5 touchdowns in a game, 19 in a season in 1961, and 46 in his career.
 Haynes still owns 10 Texans franchise records, including most points in a game (30), most touchdowns in a game (5), and most career combined yards (8,442).
 He was Hall of Fame head coach Hank Stram's most versatile and dangerous weapon from 1960 to 1962, amassing 43 touchdowns and 4,472 yards on rushes and receptions.
 In 1962, he helped the Texans win the AFL championship game in the classic double-overtime victory over the two-time defending champion Houston Oilers.
 At the time it was the longest professional football championship game ever played.
 In that game, Haynes scored touchdowns on a 28-yard pass reception from quarterback Len Dawson, and on a 2-yard run.